fatihxuzun/OxCM/README.md

 * click

 ## Installation
-Dolfin is the computational environment of FEniCS available in the latest stable release of legacy FEniCS that should be installed with its dependencies using the instructions given in this link:
+Dolfin is the computational environment of legacy version of FEniCS that should be installed with its dependencies using the instructions given in this link:

 https://fenicsproject.org/download/archive/